 To get started with social media marketing, you will need to create profiles on the platforms that you want to focus on.
 Once you have created your profiles, it’s important to populate them with engaging content.
 This can include blog posts, images, infographics, and videos.

 Guest blogging is also a great way to build relationships with other bloggers in your niche.
-When you contribute to another blog, you are given the opportunity to connect with the blogger and their audience.
+When you contribute to another blog, you are allowed to connect with the blogger and their audience.
 This can help you expand your reach and grow your craft blog.

 To get started with guest blogging, you will need to find websites that accept guest contributions.
 Once you have found a few sites that you would like to contribute to, you will need to pitch them an article idea.
 If they approve your article, you will then write the article and submit it to them for publication.